 Summer Photo Workshop Around Iceland

-A yearly summer photography tour for the serious landscape photography enthusiast lead by native Icelander Skarphéðinn Þráinsson (Skarpi).
-Our goal is to assist you getting to the right locations at the right time for the best photographic results.
-We have chosen late July and early August for this trip as it is one of the best time of the year, days are getting shorter and light softer.
-Long soft sunsets and sunrises are amongst the unique features that make Iceland the most magical place for photographers.
+A summer photography tour for the serious landscape photography enthusiast lead by native Icelander Skarphéðinn Þráinsson (Skarpi).
+Our goal is to take you to the right locations at the right time for the best photographic results.
+The long soft sunsets and sunrises are amongst the unique features that make Iceland the most magical place for photographers.
+We stay at comfortable hotels and guesthouses through the trip and our local guides go out of their way so you can get the best shots at some of the most amazing locations the country has to offer.

 Duration: 10 days / 9 nights